-Where an investor exercises cancellation rights or cooling-off rights, the sum invested must be repaid subject to some deductions, where applicable.
-Since cancellation/cooling-off rights could offer a readily available route for laundering money, financial institutions should be alert to any abnormal exercise of these rights by an investor or in respect of business introduced through an intermediary.
-In the event where abnormal exercise of these rights becomes apparent, the matter should be treated as suspicious and reported to the NFIU.
+Cancellation and Cooling-off Rights. to any abnormal exercise of these rights by an investor or in respect of business introduced through an intermediary.
+In the event where abnormal exercise of these rights becomes apparent, the matter should be treated as suspicious and reported to the NFIL.

-2.5 IDENTIFICATION PROCEDURES
+2.5.
+IDENTIFICATION PROCEDURES